Lemoncode/webpack-by-sample/01 Styles/05 Import Materialize/README.md

   ```

-- Let's modify our *index.html* and include some specific Materialize component:
+- Let's modify our *index.html* and include some specific Materialize component.
+Also, let's add some special effects that requires the JavaScript part of Materialize:

   ### ./index.html
   ```diff